jerrywei2801/LSFM-destriping/README.md

 3.Run testing

 Some parameters need to be modified according to the testing dataset.
+And run run_testing.py to test the data.

 Requirment